bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 The data-channel name must be written in the settings.yml.

-All the permission for writing and deleting must be in the yaml too just like the example below:
+All the permission for writing and deleting must be in the yaml too just like the example ahead:

 ```yaml
 public: